mllrsohn/gulp-protractor/README.md

 Enables Protractor's [debug mode](https://github.com/angular/protractor/blob/master/docs/debugging.md), which can be used to pause tests during execution and to view stack traces.

+#### options.autoStartStop
+Type: `Boolean`
+Default: `false`

+Automatically download the latest webdriver, start it before Protractor, and kill it when Protractor completes.

 # Running Protractor without a plugin
 If you want to avoid using a plugin at all, here are gulp tasks which install the webdriver and start protractor: